What is the College Score Card?

 1. Find the college you want to learn about

 • Name search.
-Plug in the name of the school you want information about.
+Input the name of the specific school you’re seeking information about.

 2. How to read each card

 • Graduation rate.
-This is the share of students who graduated within 8 years of entering this school for the first time.
+This metric indicates the percentage of students who successfully graduate within eight years of their initial enrollment.

 • Salary after completing.
-This data shows the median annual earning of former students one year after graduation.
-But the data is only from those who received federal financial aid.
+This data showcases the median annual earnings of former students one year after graduation, specifically those who received federal financial aid.

 • Average annual cost.
-The average annual net price that a student who gets federal financial aid pays to cover expenses (tuition and living expenses).
-For public schools, this is the average cost for in state students.
+The average net price paid by students receiving federal financial aid, which encompasses tuition and living expenses.
+For public schools, this reflects in-state students’ average cost.

 At the end of the card, if you select “view more details”, the card opens up to a new screen.